 If anything is not working, it is better to let it go rather than force a solution.
 Lastly, please be safe and exercise a lot of caution when partaking in such activities.
 Don’t be afraid to ask for help!
 But, most importantly, live in the moment and enjoy the experiences.

-Are you an experienced mountaineer biker traveler?
+Are you an experienced mountaineer or biker traveler?
 Do you have any tips I have missed out on that might help fellow bikers out?
 If so, please do let me know below!